jbfavre/docker-vertica/README.md

 Docker images collection for Vertica database

 Vertica is a column oriented database from HPE.
 It's available with both a free community licence, and an entreprise one.

 ## Flavours

 Following Vertica/Operating systems versions are provided:

+- Vertica 8.0.0
+  * on Ubuntu LTS 14.04
+  * on Centos 7
 - Vertica 7.2.3
   * on Debian Wheezy 7.10
   * on Ubuntu LTS 14.04